 AC101 Paul G. Allen Center for Computer Science and Engineering

-The field of computing is broad and growing, and CSE's course catalog reflects this breadth.
+The field of computing is broad and growing, and the Allen School's course catalog reflects this breadth.
 Beyond the popular introductory programming courses taken by thousands of students from every major on campus, our courses cover everything from the mathematical foundations of what computers can and cannot do; to hands-on experiences building software and hardware artifacts with a range of programming languages and tools; to advanced courses in software engineering, human-computer interaction, computer graphics and animation, artificial intelligence, machine learning, large-scale data management, natural language processing, computer networking, computational biology, robotics, computer security and privacy, and much more.

 The Bachelor of Science degree with a major in computer science

-The Bachelor of Science in Computer Engineering degree (see Computer Engineering section)
+The Bachelor of Science in computer engineering degree (see Computer Engineering section)